ALLvanza’s Mentorship Program

-ALLvanza works with Latinas and Gen Z Latinos to:
+ALLvanza works with youth to:

-• (Re)define technology jobs to fully convey the scope of career opportunities
+- (Re)define technology jobs to fully convey the scope of career opportunities

-• Create networking and mentorship opportunities designed to provide encouragement and build strong professional networks
+- Create networking and mentorship opportunities designed to provide encouragement and build strong professional networks

 ALLvanza’s Fireside Chat Initiative